An explicit spectral decomposition of the ADRT: Introduction

+The digital line $D_n$ is naturally defined for lines corresponding to angles in $[0, \frac{\pi}{4}]$, and so the above computation for these angles is called the single-quadrant ADRT \cite{Rim20iadrt}.
+Fig.~\ref{fig:adrt_part} (a) shows a depiction of two digital lines.
+A plot showing each level of a single-quadrant ADRT is shown in Fig.~\ref{fig:adrt_part} (b): each pixel in the subsequent level is a sum of two pixels from the previous level.

+The \emph{full ADRT} (or simply \emph{the ADRT}) is computed by rotating and flipping the original image to obtain the approximation to line integrals for all angles in $[-\frac{\pi}{2}, \frac{\pi}{2}]$.
+The four single-quadrant ADRTs of the image can be stitched together in a contiguous image, as shown in Fig.~\ref{fig:adrt_part} (c) where a very low resolution was chosen for illustration.
+The single-quadrant ADRT and the full ADRT will be denoted by $R^n_{n}$ and $R^n = R^n_{(n)}$, respectively.

-Given an $N \times N$ image with $N = 2^n$ for some positive integer $n$, the ADRT $\nR$ transforms that image in $\RR^{N \times N}$ to one in $\RR^{4 \times N \times (\frac{3}{2} N - \frac{1}{2})}$ using $\cO(N^2 \log N)$ floating point operations, and this transformed data is an approximation of the continuous Radon transform of that image.
-In this work, we derive a new spectral decomposition of ADRT, and demonstrate that the decomposition leads to a fast and explicit computation of the inverse of ADRT in the setting where the data lies in its range.
+In this work, we derive a new spectral decomposition of the ADRT, and demonstrate that the decomposition leads to a fast and explicit computation of the inverse of the ADRT in the setting where the data lies in its range.

 As we will illustrate below, the ADRT can be factored as